poof-backup/poof/docs/op-considerations.md

-# Use cases
+# Operational considerations

-These use cases expand the details described in README.md regarding the backups workflow and threat model.
+These operational considerations expand the details described in README.md regarding the backups workflow and threat model.

 ## Background